Project-MONAI/MONAI/docs/source/highlights.md

 ![matshow3d example](../images/matshow3d.png)

-MONAI also provides the `blend_images` utility to blend the `image` and `label` to a RGB color image to better visualize the segmentation regions with the specified `cmap` mode and weights, etc. Showing a spleen segmentation `image` and the corresponding `label` as example:
+MONAI also provides the `blend_images` utility to blend the `image` and `label` to an RGB color image to better visualize the segmentation regions with the specified `cmap` mode and weights, etc. Showing a spleen segmentation `image` and the corresponding `label` as example:

 ![blend example](../images/blend.png)

-For more details of `TensorBoard utility`, `matshow3d` and `blend_images`, please check the [visualziation tutorial](https://github.com/Project-MONAI/tutorials/blob/master/modules/transform_visualization.ipynb).
+For more details of `TensorBoard utility`, `matshow3d` and `blend_images`, please check the [visualization tutorial](https://github.com/Project-MONAI/tutorials/blob/master/modules/transform_visualization.ipynb).

 And to visualize the class activation mapping for a trained classification model, MONAI provides CAM, GradCAM, GradCAM++ APIs for both 2D and 3D models: